-Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination adopted by the University.
+Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination adopted by the University under the Nondiscrimination Policy and Grievance Procedures.

 The University will take appropriate action, up to and including termination for employees, or dismissal for students, against any individual who retaliates against another person in violation of this Policy.